Constructing an Effective Cross-Platform Marketing Plan

 Choose Mobile-Friendly Advertisements

-If you choose responsive design, then pop-up advertisements and non-graphical elements will inherently react to a new platform or screen size.
-But then there’s the case of those primal website ads in header, footer, and sidebar areas.
+If you choose a responsive design, then pop-up advertisements and non-graphical elements will inherently react to a new platform or screen size.
+But then there’s the case of those primal website ads in the header, footer, and sidebar areas.
 If you feature third-party ads in these sections, then you’ll need to request mobile-friendly content (code and graphics) from your partners.

 If you include inbound internal marketing content in these areas, consider developing mobile footer ads instead.
 These items generally stick to the bottom of the screen despite scrolling until the user dismisses them.
 Website ad plugins such as King Pro often support these types of mobile adjustments.

 Of course, there are other little differences, as well.
 You’ll want to consider processor rates between both platforms and how they impact user experience and content download times.
 You’ll also need to predict previous generation and rare devices, and how you’ll overcome those formatting and design challenges.

 What’s more, even if you have a responsive design, you’ll still need to prepare for click versus touch capabilities.
 This may mean a different development approach for links and other interactive content.
 An experienced developer can anticipate these differences and adjust your web design accordingly.